ethereum/zkvm-website/src/content/blog/prover-parallelization.md

 ## Our Solution

-We've implemented a novel parallelization strategy that distributes proof generation across multiple cores while maintaining the integrity and security guarantees of our ZK-EVM implementation.
+We've implemented a novel parallelization strategy that distributes proof generation across multiple cores while maintaining the integrity and security guarantees of our zkEVM implementation.

 ### Key Innovations